osaroo3/django_restaurant_ci_project4/README.md

   * The idea for my models.py was from Codestar blog and barbarshop by LarisaLG.
   * Credit to [W3schools](https://www.w3schools.com/django/django_404.php) for the idea to handle double booking server error.
   * Credit to [Django documentation](https://docs.djangoproject.com/en/5.0/) for "Everything you need to know about Django".

+### Content and Media

   * credit to LarisaLG for the readme structure.

-### Content and Media
+  * Credit to LarisaLG on how to fork a GitHub repository or make a local clone.

 Credit to the following for the images of my homepage:
 1. [Abacha](https://apocomkitchen.co.uk/assets/front/img/product/sliders/615b138763c10.jpg)